-The LabOSSec project has been commissioned by the French Network and Information Security Agency ANSSI and is carried out by a consortium: Airbus Group Innovations, Oppida and SafeRiver.
+The LabOSSec project has been commissioned by the French Network and Information Security Agency ANSSI.

 SafeRiver is the leader of the LabOSSec project which aims at studying the usage of static tools for software security and elaborating a standard to certify static tools and their configuration throughout their responses on flaws or vulnerabilities test cases.

-This work will be carried out by the consortium responsible for deliverables with the help of an open workgroup gathering the main actors in software static security: tool providers, end users, CESTI, academics.
-The open workshop has started, gathers nearly once a month and shares information on a private Wiki.
+This work will be carried out by a consortium (Airbus Group Innovations, Oppida and SafeRiver) with the help of an open workgroup gathering the main actors in software static security in France: tool providers, end users, CESTI, academics.
+The open workshop gathers nearly once a month and shares information on a private Wiki.

-All the results will be published by ANSSI ont its portal at the end of the project.
+The consortium is accountable for deliverables.
+All the results will be published by ANSSI on its portal at the end of the project.

 The SecurOCaml project project aims at defining a subset of the OCaml language to use for the development of security applications to cover the recommendations developed during the LaFoSec project.